oscovida/oscovida/README.md

   actual numbers; this would indicate the outbreak starts to be constrained).
 - see also discussion in notebook
 - raw data is available from this URL https://raw.githubusercontent.com/fangohr/coronavirus-2020/master/data.txt
-- and some processed data is available at https://raw.githubusercontent.com/fangohr/coronavirus-2020/master/figures/table-1.html
+- and some processed data is available at https://raw.githubusercontent.com/fangohr/coronavirus-2020/master/figures/table-1.md
-- it may not be possible to update this daily/
+- it may not be possible to update this daily

 ## News 7 February

 It looks like the spread starts to slow down now - this is promising.

+This is best seen in the bar chart showing "New infections per day".

-The predictions should here should now fail and overestimate actual numbers (because the fitted model assumes constant growth during the whole outbreak).
+The predictions should here should now fail and overestimate actual numbers (because the fitted model assumes constant growth during the whole outbreak, and actual data points of infection seem to start to deviate from this.
+Would be interesting to check this quantitatively).

 ## Infections